Pennsylvania Lawmaker Introduces Bill That Makes It Illegal For Any Employer To Require Workers To Be Vaccinated

 Diamond disagrees.

-“I don’t think you should have to give up your job over, effectively, an experimental vaccine,” he said.MORE NEWS: Cleanup Efforts Underway After Storms Bring Down Trees And Damage Homes
+“I don’t think you should have to give up your job over, effectively, an experimental vaccine,” he said.MORE NEWS: 'American Duchess' Riverboat Docks Along Pittsburgh's North Shore

 The House Labor & Industry Committee is considering Diamond’s bill on Tuesday.
 No word yet on when the full House might vote on this measure.